ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Loss-tolerant Merkle Trees and Erasure Codes
 -------------------------------------------------

-Recall that the basic data structure in swarm is a merkle tree.
+Recall that the basic data structure in swarm is a :dfn:`merkle tree`.
 Assuming :math:`h` the size of the hash output of the hash function used in bytes, :math:`b` is the branching factor.
 Each node represents the root hash of a subtree or, at the last level, the hash of a :math:`b*h` long span (one chunk) of the file.
 Generically we may think of each chunk as consisting of :math:`b` hashes:

 ..  _fig:chunk: